jagrutgala/Code-Notes/NodeJs/Modules.md

 # Modules

 Node has three types of modules:
-- Local Modules
+- Local Modules: Modules that we make.
-- Built-in Modules
+- Built-In Modules: Modules that NodeJs ships with
-- Third Party Modules
+- Third Party Modules: Modules that we can install

 ## Creating a Local Module